First, save your presentation, create a designs

-folder and drop the example designs ZIP file there.
+First, save your presentation, clone an existing design and open it for editing.
 Then you can start to create your own custom designs from the example designs.

 Auto Reload